tamnguyenvan/screenvivid/README.md

 - **Windows**:
   - **Minimum Requirements:** Windows 10 or later, 4GB RAM (8GB recommended)
 - **Linux**:
-  - **Minimum Requirements:** Ubuntu 18.04+, Debian 10+, glib 2.28+ 4GB RAM (8GB recommended)
+  - **Minimum Requirements**: Python 3.9+, glibc 2.28+, X11 (recommended: Ubuntu 21.04+ or Debian 11+), 4GB RAM (8GB recommended)
-  - **Compatibility Note:** ScreenVivid is designed to work seamlessly with X11-based systems.
-Please note that it may not function properly on Wayland or other non-X11 environments.
+  - **Compatibility Note**: ScreenVivid only supports Python 3.9+ and is optimized for systems running glibc 2.28+.
+Additionally, it is designed specifically for X11 environments.
+While it may work on other systems, such as Wayland, its functionality is not guaranteed.
 ### Linux Installation
 Download the latest .deb package from our [Releases page](https://github.com/tamnguyenvan/screenvivid/releases).